timg021/SparseStructuresTEM2/MultisliceCppTest/pdb/ReadmePdb.txt

 2.Input_file_type_(see_below): 2
 3.Carbon_support_thickness_and_width_in_Angstroms: 0 0
 4.CT_sample_cube_side_length_in_Angstroms: 10.0
-5.Make_all_coordinates_positive_and_centre_them_(1)_or_not_(0): 0
-6.Desired_rotation_angle_around_z_axis_in_degrees: 30.0
+5.Desired_rotation_angle_around_z_axis_in_degrees: 30.0
-7.Desired_rotation_angle_around_y'_axis_in_degrees: 60.0
+6.Desired_rotation_angle_around_y'_axis_in_degrees: 60.0
-8.Desired_rotation_angle_around_z"_axis_in_degrees: -45.0
+7.Desired_rotation_angle_around_z"_axis_in_degrees: -45.0
-9.Maximum_distance_in_Angstroms_to_remove_duplicates: 0.5
+8.Maximum_distance_in_Angstroms_to_remove_duplicates: 0.5
-10.Sort_0=no_sort_1=increasing_z_2=decreasing_occupancy: 0
+9.Sort_0=no_sort_1=increasing_z_2=decreasing_occupancy: 0
-11.Output_file_name: ASP_NEW_Vesta.xyz
+10.Output_file_name: ASP_NEW_Vesta.xyz
-12.Out_file_type_(see_below): 1
+11.Out_file_type_(see_below): 1
-13.Free-form_1st_line_in_output_file: ASP_test
+12.Free-form_1st_line_in_output_file: ASP_test

 //Input parameter file for pdb.exe program
 //1st parameter contains input file name (standard PDB file or XYZ file produced by Vesta).
 //2nd parameter: 0 - PDB input file, 1 - for Vesta XYZ input file, 2 - for Kirkland XYZ file, 3 - text file with orientations/defocuses.
 //3rd parameter contains optional carbon support layer thickness and transversal extent (x=y) in Angstroms, separated by a single white space
 //4th parameter contains the desired CT sample cube side length in Angstroms (should be large enough to contain the whole sample inside for arbitrary 3D rotations)
-//5th parameter: 1 - make all output coordinates positive and centre the sample inside the CT sample cube, 0 - do not do this
-//6th parameter contains the desired rotation angle around z axis in degrees
+//5th parameter contains the desired rotation angle around z axis in degrees
-//7th parameter contains the desired rotation angle around y' axis in degrees (y' is the y axis after the initial rotation around the z axis)
+//6th parameter contains the desired rotation angle around y' axis in degrees (y' is the y axis after the initial rotation around the z axis)
-//8th parameter contains the desired rotation angle around z" axis in degrees (z" is the z axis after the initial rotations around the z and y' axes)
+//7th parameter contains the desired rotation angle around z" axis in degrees (z" is the z axis after the initial rotations around the z and y' axes)
-//9th parameter: maximum distance (in Angstroms) between two atoms to be considered "duplicates" and remove all but one; if this distance is negative, no action will be taken
+//8th parameter: maximum distance (in Angstroms) between two atoms to be considered "duplicates" and remove all but one; if this distance is negative, no action will be taken
-//10th parameter: sort output: 0=no_sort, 1=sort_by_z_coordinates_ascending 2=sort_by_occupancy_column_values_descending (sorting according to atomic weights is always done)
+//9th parameter: sort output: 0=no_sort, 1=sort_by_z_coordinates_ascending 2=sort_by_occupancy_column_values_descending (sorting according to atomic numbers is always done)
-//11th parameter contains output file name
+//10th parameter contains output file name
-//12th parameter: 0 - muSTEM-format XTL file, 1 - Vesta XYZ file, 2 -  Kirkland-format XYZ file
+//11th parameter: 0 - muSTEM-format XTL file, 1 - Vesta XYZ file, 2 -  Kirkland-format XYZ file
-//13th parameter contains the free-form info line that will be recorded into the first line of the output file
+//12th parameter contains the free-form info line that will be recorded into the first line of the output file

 // This program reads a PDB, Vesta XYZ, Kirkland XYZ file or a text file with orientations/defocuses,
-// optionally centers the position of the "molecule" within the "enclosing cube" [0, ctblength] x [0, ctblength] x [0, ctblength],
+// centers the position of the "molecule" within the "enclosing cube" [0, ctblength] x [0, ctblength] x [0, ctblength],
 // optionally adds a layer of amorphous carbon immediately upstream of the "molecule" along the z coordinate,
 // optionally rotates the "molecule" (together with the carbon substrate) by the given "intrinsic" Euler angles around the z, y' and z" axes, and
 // optionally removes "duplicate" atoms that are located closer than the given distance to other atoms in the "molecule",